President Trump lifted sanctions against Russia as a "gift" to Putin.

 It’s a limited $5,000 sanctions relief ceiling that allows the United States to pay the FSB for certain export licenses for American products into Russia.
 It’s a technical form of relief that was planned under the Obama administration.

 The fear generated by the announcement, he said, was a “signal-noise” problem created by the current political environment, although the Treasury action was “something that’s quite normal that’s getting blown out of proportion given the poor timing/optics of ‘sanctions relief’ for Russia.”
-He noted that the hysteria was a result of anxiety hanging over from the 2016 election, coupled with recent news of a friendly phone call between presidents Trump and Putin and a spike in military violence between Russia and Ukraine, a U.S. NATO ally.
+He noted that the hysteria was a result of anxiety hanging over from the 2016 election, coupled with recent news of a friendly phone call between presidents Trump and Putin and a spike in military violence between Russia and Ukraine.

 The Russian government pounced on the opportunity to further misinformation and politicize the routine Treasury move, with Russian government-owned media boasting: